-In 2001, longtime friends, musicians, and Red Hot Chili Peppers collaborators Michael "Flea" Balzary and Keith "Tree" Barry opened the Silverlake Conservatory to help fill the void created by years of cutbacks to arts education programming in the Los Angeles public schools.
-What began in the iconic Sunset Junction neighborhood as a place for private music lessons and scholarships to students in need, quickly expanded to ensemble classes, summer camps, and workshops.
-In 2016, the Conservatory moved to its new home in a 1930s Hollywood Boulevard brick building featuring thirteen state-of-the-art lesson studios, a recital space, and a retail store all beautifully redesigned by architect Barbara Bestor.
+In 2001, longtime friends, musicians, and Red Hot Chili Peppers collaborators Michael "Flea" Balzary and Keith "Tree" Barry opened the Silverlake Conservatory to help fill the void created by years of cutbacks to arts education programming in Los Angeles' public schools.
+What began in the Sunset Junction neighborhood as a place for private music lessons and scholarships to students in need, quickly expanded to ensemble classes, summer camps, and workshops.
+In 2016, the conservatory moved to its new home in a 1930s Hollywood Boulevard brick building featuring 13 state-of-the-art lesson studios, a recital space, and a retail store all beautifully redesigned by architect Barbara Bestor.

 General Operating Support